fleetdm/fleet/handbook/people.md

 ### OKR planning

-OKRs help inform what to prioritize and communicate company goals while encouraging cross-team collaboration.
+OKRs help to inform what to prioritize and communicate company goals while encouraging cross-team collaboration.

 At the end of the quarter and key points throughout the quarter (every three weeks), we review the status of each OKR (depending on the KR, either 100% or ≥70% completion is considered "success")